jupyterlab/jupyterlab/docs/source/user/extensions.md

 where `<bar>` is the name of the extension.
 This will prevent the extension from loading in the browser, but does not require a rebuild.

-You can re-enable the extension later using the command:
+You can re-enable an extension using the command:

 ```bash
 jupyter labextension enable <foo>
 ```

-Core plugins can also be disabled (and then re-enabled).

 ## Advanced Usage